FOUNDER ATHLETES AUTHORITY

 As much as these questions might be child’s play, don’t’ skip this.
 Do the work and write it down – everything we do over the next 9 days builds off this fundamental understanding of our current traffic flow.

 Would you like the rest of the course sent to you?
-You’re free to put your name and email in, and I’ll send you a new lesson every day for the next 9 days… starting from the 1st of May, 2022.
+You’re free to put your name and email in, and I’ll send you a new lesson every day for the next 9 days… starting in February, 2023.